 She has completed her Masters in Business and published a research thesis focusing on consumer behaviour and olive oil consumption in Western Australia.

-Trudie is a board member of Olives South Australia and the Australian Olive Association.
+Trudie is a board member of Olives South Australia and a member of the Australian Olive Association.
 She has been an assessor of extra virgin olive oil since 2003 and judged at numerous competitions including Olives Japan 2017 and Olives New Zealand Extra Virgin Olive Oil Awards 2014.
 Trudie has chaired the Royal Adelaide Olive Awards since 2014, been a panel leader in the Australian National Olive Competition since 2012 and judged at the Royal Melbourne Show Olive Oil Competition.

 Trudie was Head Steward of the Australian National Olive Competition in 2012 and has been engaged by the Australian Olive Association to take this competition to the global stage with the creation of the Australian International Olive Awards in 2017.

 Trudie has run numerous olive oil master classes and educational seminars in Australia and abroad including the UK, Turkey, Germany, Holland and the USA.
 These have concentrated on organoleptic and sensory education, olive oil quality and production, health and olive oil use.